KaiRenken/dapr-kubernetes-demo/README.md

 ## Dapr-Kubernetes-Demo Application

 This demo application consists of a spring boot application (the consumer) that takes messages and logs them and a and a producer application that sends a test string to the consumer every 3 seconds.
-The apps communicate via dapr
+The apps communicate via dapr.

 ### Prerequisities